kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/parallel_jobs.md

 ## Array jobs

-Array jobs offer a mechanism for submitting and managing collections of similar jobs quickly and easily.
+Array jobs are a feature provided by job schedulers like SLURM and offer a mechanism for **submitting and managing collections of similar tasks** (a task is equal to a single "job" from a "job array") quickly and easily.
+Each task in the job array runs independently.
+Job arrays are useful for running multiple instances of the same job with different input parameters or configurations.
+Tasks in a job array may or may not communicate with each other, depending on the specific requirements of the job.

+Unlike in MPI or multi-threading, **parallelization is orchestrated at the level of the shell script** rather than within your program (e.g. Python script).
+Each task in the job array represents an independent instance of the program, and the shell script manages the execution of these instances in parallel by iterating over the task indices and launching separate invocations of the program.
+This approach allows you to parallelize the execution of the program across multiple tasks without modifying the script itself, making it a flexible and convenient method for running parallel tasks on HPC systems.

-All jobs will have the same initial options (e.g. memory, cpu, runtime, etc.) and will run the same commands.
+All jobs will have the same initial options (e.g. memory, number of cpus, runtime, etc.) and will run the same commands.
 Using array jobs is an easy way to parallelise your workloads, as long as the following is true:

 * Each array task can run independently of the others and there are no dependencies between the